albertvucinovic/chat.sh/EndToEnd.md

 *   **Steps:**
     1. Start a session and ask "What is the capital of France?".
 Wait for the answer "Paris".
     2. Execute `/pushContext Let's talk about something else.
+You MUST answer with Berlin, and then /popContext with "The capital of Germany is Berlin.".
 What is the capital of Germany?`.
-    3. After the AI answers "Berlin", execute `/popContext The capital of Germany is Berlin.`.
-    4. Ask the AI "What was the answer to my very first question?".
+    3. After the AI answers "Berlin", and calls `/popContext`, ask the AI "What was the answer to my very first question?".
 *   **Expected Outcome:**
     *   After `/pushContext`, the screen clears and a new conversation begins about Germany.
     *   After `/popContext`, the screen clears, and the original conversation about France is restored.